Jon-Vii/canvas-student-mcp/src/canvas-student/README.md

 - "What assignments are due in the next week?"
 - "Search for content about 'machine learning' across all my courses"
 - "Extract and show me the content of Lab1P.pdf from course 27849"
+- "Show me my to-do items and missing assignments"
+- "What quizzes do I have coming up in my courses?"
+- "Show me the details for quiz 12345 in course 67890"
+- "What assignments are due in the next 14 days?"

 ### Recent Changes

+- **New Feature: To-Do Items and Missing Assignments**: The `get_todo_items()` and `get_upcoming_todo_items()` tools allow students to view their Canvas to-do list and track missing or upcoming assignments.
+- **New Feature: Quiz Information**: The `get_course_quizzes()`, `get_all_quizzes()`, and `get_quiz_details()` tools provide comprehensive information about quizzes across all courses, helping students prepare and manage their assessments.
 - **Tool Deprecation**: The `find_course_by_name` tool has been deprecated to reduce redundancy.
 Use `get_courses` instead and filter the results as needed.
 This change simplifies the API and improves maintainability.

 ## Project Structure